aws/aws-cli/awscli/examples/healthlake/describe-fhir-import-job.rst

         }
     }

-For more information, see `Importing files to a FHIR Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/import-datastore.html>`__ in the *Amazon HealthLake Developer Guide*.
+For more information, see `Importing files to a FHIR Data Store <https://docs.aws.amazon.com/healthlake/latest/devguide/import-datastore.html>`__ in the *AWS HealthLake Developer Guide*.